jefmeijvis/old.jefmeijvis.com/content/012-vercel-cron-jobs.md

 ```

 And there we have it!
 With this cron job we have a daily deployment of our blogging site at 5 in the morning.
+Vercel cron jobs allow for a really easy and frictionless way of setting up cron jobs, all maintained in the same codebase as the main website.
+I like it!

 ## Further reading